yannickbiz/lazy-brodawg/README.md

-# Lazy loader
+# Lazy Loader

-Lazy loader is a lightweight plugin that delays the loading of images.
+Lazy Loader is a lightweight plugin that delays the loading of images.
 The main goal is to provide better performance and perception for the user and also deliver the good asset depending on the web context.

 Using lazy loading makes the page load faster for a better user experience.